catalinac3/weather-app/README.md

 # Weather-app

-It is a web site that displays the weather at the user's location.
-Additionally you can search the weather of another city
+- It is a web site that displays the weather at the user's location.
+- Additionally you can search the weather of another city.<br>
+- The design is responsive works for mobile and desktop.<br>
+- The app uses real weather data from the OpenWeather Api, and animated icons from amCharts.<br><br>

+The following information displays in more detail the different resources used on the Weather app.<br><br>

 ### Weather data: